frankwang95/frankwang95.github.io/_posts/2018-02-17-polynomial-roots-are-beautiful.md

 </p>
 <br>

-This image is a density map of all the complex polynomial roots of a four billion polynomials with coefficients in $$\{0, 1, -1\}$$.
-Roots with appear with multiplicity greater than one are plotted only once.
+This image is a density map of all the complex polynomial roots of four billion polynomials with coefficients in $$\{0, 1, -1\}$$.
+Roots which appear with multiplicity greater than one are plotted only once.
 It is super high resolution so explore it at your leisure.

 The roots are generated using a small python script which was run on a Ryzen 1700 machine for four days.
 Source code can be found on [github](https://github.com/frankwang95/polynomials).